 For many self-employed women, navigating the financial aspects of maternity leave can be challenging.
 While those employed by a company may receive Statutory Maternity Pay (SMP), self-employed women are eligible for Maternity Allowance, a government benefit that offers financial support during pregnancy and after childbirth.
-This blog post will guide you through everything you need to know about Maternity Allowance for self-employed women, including eligibility, how to claim it, and key details such as the Maternity Allowance amount, forms, and advice on making the most of this benefit.
+This blog post will guide you through everything you need to know about maternity pay for the self-employed, including eligibility, how to claim it, and key details such as the Maternity Allowance amount, forms, and advice on making the most of this benefit.

 What is Maternity Allowance?